-- (i) Earthworks associated with the installation of underground network utilities provided the ground is reinstated as close as practicable to its state prior to disturbance. - (ii) Network utility cabinets/buildings not exceeding 5m2 gross floor area.
+(i) Earthworks associated with the installation of underground network utilities provided the ground is reinstated as close as practicable to its state prior to disturbance.

-19.6.11 Flood Hazard Overlay Area
+19.6.12 Flood Hazard Overlay Area

-(a) Within a Flood Hazard Overlay Area (excluding Moutoa Floodway) earthworks shall not exceed 20m3 per site within any 12 month period.

-Except, the earthworks volume limit does not apply to tracks where the existing ground level is not altered by greater than 0.1 metres in any 12 month period or to the installation of underground network utilities undertaken in accordance with (c) below.

-(b) Within a Flood Hazard Overlay Area (excluding Moutoa Floodway), the erection, placement, alteration of or addition to any non-habitable structure, with an unsealed or permeable floor shall not exceed a gross floor area of 40m2 per site.
+- (a) Within a Flood Hazard Overlay Area (excluding Moutoa Floodway) earthworks shall not exceed 20m3 per site within any 12 month period. - Except, the earthworks volume limit does not apply to tracks where the existing ground level is not altered by greater than 0.1 metres in any 12 month period or to the installation of underground network utilities undertaken in accordance with (c) below. - (b) Within a Flood Hazard Overlay Area (excluding the Moutoa Floodway), the erection, placement, alteration of or addition to any non-habitable structure, with an unsealed or permeable floor shall not exceed a gross floor area of 40m2 per site.